SolaceProducts/pubsubplus-pks-quickstart/README.md

 The most frequently used management and messaging service ports are exposed through a Load Balancer.
 In the above example `104.197.193.161` is the Load Balancer's external Public IP to use.
 If you need to expose additional ports refer to section [Modifying the Cluster](#SolClusterModify ).

-## Gaining admin access to the message broker
+## Gaining admin access to the event broker

 Refer to the [Management Tools section](//docs.solace.com/Management-Tools.htm ) of the online documentation to learn more about the available admin tools.
 "Solace PubSub+ Manager" is recommended for manual administration tasks and the "SEMP API" for programmatic configuration.